Union-find quantum decoding without union-find: Background

 Secondly, \emph{path compression} tracks all of the elements visited during a \emph{find} operation and, upon finding the root, sets the parents of all visited elements to the root.
 This flattens the height of each of these elements to 1 for subsequent operations.
 Nontrivial analysis shows that $m$ merge operations with both UBS and path compression has complexity $O(m\alpha(n))$, giving an amortised complexity per operation of $O(\alpha(n))$ and the decoder its stated complexity of $O(n\alpha(n))$. $\alpha(n)$ is the inverse Ackermann function, which is so slow-growing that the amortised complexity per operation is effectively constant-time and the decoder is overall effectively linear-time.

 As a downside, path compression requires storing and performing a second pass over the visited elements.
+For example, in the AFS architecture, \emph{tree traversal registers} are allocated in order to track visited elements for path compression.
 To avoid this, \emph{path splitting} instead sets the parent pointer for each element to its grandparent during the single pass, which achieves the same complexity asymptotically.
 These complexities can be readily observed from a Monte Carlo simulation in Figs~\ref{subfig:ds-per-m-naive}, \ref{subfig:ds-per-m-ubs} and \ref{subfig:ds-per-m-ubs-compression}.